vcobop/cv/Research_Products.md

 layout: post
 ---
 <p>
-  Here are some academic contributions that I have made across the time.
+  Here are some academic contributions that I have made across the time.<br>
   These contributions are organized chronologically by ease.
 </p>